kmueller/iota-identity-provider/README.md

 ## TL;DR
 * This repo contains a plugin for the battle-tested [Keycloak](https://www.keycloak.org) _Open Source Identity and Access Management_
+* This repo contains an updated version for Keycloak versions 17+ - the so-called Keycloak.X - which is based on Quarkus application platform instead of JBoss Wildfly application server
 * It adds a custom endpoint where IOTA Identity credentials (DID) can be posted to
 * The plugin tries to verify your _Verifiable Credential_ with the Tangle and hands over the containing user claims to Keycloak's native user management
 * From that point on, every communication is **standard-compliant OAuth / OpenID Connect**